Attractions and Interactions

-Your visitors will sit down to a lovely welcome dinner at the Hong Kong Disneyland Hotel – one of two hotels at the resort – which offers an opulent Victorian-style setting.
+Your visitors will sit down to a lovely welcome dinner at the Hong Kong Disneyland Hotel – one of three hotels at the resort – which offers an opulent Victorian-style setting.

 After breakfast, your guests will head to the popular seaside sights of Repulse Bay and Murray House.
-It’s a delightful outing that offers a little of everything that makes Hong Kong such a great city: beach (Repulse Bay), shopping (Stanley Market) and culture (colonial-era Murray House).
+It’s a delightful outing that offers a little of everything that makes Hong Kong such a great city: beach (Repulse Bay), shopping (Stanley Market) and culture (Murray House).

-For a unique Hong Kong experience, your visitors will have lunch aboard the Jumbo Kingdom – one of the world’s biggest floating restaurants.
-They’ll then hop into a sampan (a Chinese-style small boat) to tour the nearby Aberdeen fishing village for a peek into the lives of the local fisherfolk.
+For a unique Hong Kong experience, your visitors will hop into a sampan (a Chinese-style small boat) to tour the nearby Aberdeen fishing village for a peek into the lives of the local fisherfolk.

 Your visitors will wile away the afternoon freely exploring Ocean Park.
 There, they’ll be able to enjoy thrilling rides, a stunning cable car trip, and aquatic marvels ranging from dolphins to an amazing assortment of jellyfish.